POLICY ANALYST: SECURITY COUNCIL REPORT

 Policy Analysts report to the Executive Director.

-Candidates should have a minimum of five years’ relevant practical and/or policy-oriented work, such as the UN, journalism, or diplomacy.
-They should understand the sensitive nature of the Security Council’s work and be able to convey a nuanced analysis of its political dynamics and the positions of key actors.
+Candidates should have five to ten years’ relevant practical and/or policy-oriented work, typically within the UN, journalism, diplomacy, or in a thematically relevant think tank.
+They should understand the sensitive nature of the Security Council’s work, and be able to convey a nuanced analysis of its political dynamics and the positions of key actors.

 35+ hours per week at $15 per hour

-Security Council Report (SCR) is seeking a full-time intern for a period of six months to start as soon as possible.
-The internship is renewable.
+Security Council Report (SCR) is seeking a full-time intern for a period of six to eight months to start in November.

 - assist in producing SCR reports; and